5to6/5to6-codemod/README.md

 ## Known issues

-* Currently loses comments if directly before the `require()` statement.
-* `require()` calls in single var statements get reordered, and moved before the single var after conversion to import.
 * Can't automagically figure out when you want to use `import * as varName`.
 * End-of-line comments also missing in many situations
 * `simple-arrow` loses comments in the function expression body